tskit-dev/pyslim/docs/tutorial.rst

       print(f"Number of individuals that are {k}: {indiv_types[k]}")

    # Number of individuals that are remembered: 0
+   # Number of individuals that are retained: 0
    # Number of individuals that are alive: 2012